Carbohydrates contribute a major part to the diet of most Americans.

 Modern lifestyles are predominantly sedentary and high in energy intake.
 Most diets consist of high levels of animal protein, carbohydrates, and processed high-energy foods and drinks.
 Consuming excess carbs for someone that doesn’t meet their energetic demands will result in weight gain and decreased glucose sensitivity.
 Due to this lifestyle, the incidence of obesity, heart problems, and metabolic diseases like type 2 diabetes is increasing.
 Over time, the progression of such conditions can end up in the loss of organ function and even death.

 For those who have an active lifestyle, like athletes, consuming too little carbs can also present a problem.
 Exercise, for instance, requires a significant amount of energy to fuel movement and maintain it.
 Muscle glycogen, liver glycogen, as well as blood glucose all contribute to meet the energy demands of exercise on skeletal muscle.
-Low carbohydrate and glycogen levels are associated with fatigue during exercise and can affect performance.
-In such cases, sports drinks which are typically infused with electrolytes and carbohydrates can help replenish glycogen storages and sustain exercise for longer periods of time.
+Low carbohydrate and glycogen levels link with fatigue during exercise and affects performance.
+In such cases, sports drinks infused with electrolytes and carbohydrates help replenish glycogen storages and sustain exercise for longer periods of time.

 What To Do